 Paint Brushes – FAQ’S

-Gloss is an oil-based paint so it can be hard to clean, if you leave your brush to dry with the gloss still in the bristles then you might as well throw it away.
+Gloss can be both water and oil-based types.
+Oil-based paints are harder to clean, if you leave your brush to dry with the gloss still in the bristles then you might as well throw it away.
 Use white spirit or a paintbrush cleaner and clean each day, use soap after a rinse and keep dry.